Smith's longspur: Distribution and habitat

 This bird breeds in open grassy areas near the tree line in northern Canada and Alaska.
 In winter, they congregate in open fields, including airports, in the south-central United States.
 Migration is elliptical, with northbound birds staging in Illinois in the spring and southbound birds flying over the Great Plains in the fall.

 Behavior

 These birds nest in small colonies; males do not defend territory.
 The female lays three to five eggs in a grass cup nest on the ground.
-Both males and females may have more than one mate.
+Both males and females may have more than one mate (polygynandry).
 The parents, one female and possibly more than one male, feed the young birds.

 These birds forage on the ground, gathering in flocks outside of the nesting season.
-They mainly eat seeds, also eating insects in summer.
-Young birds are mainly fed insects.
+They mainly eat seeds, but preferentially eat insects and spiders in the summer, when these prey become more available.
+Young birds are mainly fed invertebrates (spiders, insects, snails) but stomach content analysis indicates that nestlings may also swallow plant material which becomes stuck to their mouths.

 The song is a sweet warble that is inflected at the end, somewhat reminiscent of the chestnut-sided warbler.
 The call is a dry rattle, like a shortened version of the call of a female brown-headed cowbird, noticeably drier than that of Lapland longspur.

-Audubon named this bird after his friend Gideon B. Smith.
+Etymology

+The Smith's longspur was first described in 1831 by naturalist William Swainson, who called it the Painted Bunting, unaware this name belonged to another bird, described by Carl Linnaeus in 1758.
+In 1844, John James Audubon renamed the bird to its current moniker in honor of his friend, Gideon B. Smith.